phillipluther/polyphil/readme.txt

 == Description ==

-This is a personal theme for my blog and podcast site, Polygoing.com.
+This is a personal theme for my blog and podcast site.
 Goals of the project included 1) goofing around with custom themes, 2) trying to make something minimalistic, mobile-friendly and uncluttered, and 3) playing around with WP plugins after being away from the platform for a long while ... which seem to be as bossy and badly-designed as I remember.

 It is by no means a "complete" theme; I built the thing to serve the specific needs I had in standing up a WP installation and making it look the way I wanted, including and creating only the pages and styles I had use for.